civican/legisinfo/42-1/bills/S-224/bill_text.md

 ### Section 17

-  **(1)** Where a payer fails to make payment in accordance with this Act,
+  **(1)** Where a payer fails to make payment in accordance with this Act, the payee may suspend performance of the construction work

-    if the payee is a contractor, the payee must immediately  provide written notice of default to the government institution, with a copy of the notice sent to all subcontractors with whom the contractor has entered into a construction contract for that portion of the improvement in respect of which the payer has failed to make payment; or
+    if the payee is a contractor, by immediately providing a written notice of default to the government institution, and sending a copy of the notice to all subcontractors with whom the contractor has entered into a construction contract for that portion of the improvement in respect of which the payer has failed to make payment; or

-    if the payee is a subcontractor, the payee must immediately provide written notice of default to the payer, with a copy of the notice sent to the government institution and all subcontractors with whom the subcontractor has entered into a construction contract for that portion of the improvement in respect of which the payer has failed to make payment.
+    if the payee is a subcontractor, by immediately providing a written notice of default to the payer, and sending a copy of the notice to the government institution and all subcontractors with whom the subcontractor has entered into a construction contract for that portion of the improvement in respect of which the payer has failed to make payment.

-  **(2)** The payee may suspend performance of construction work seven days after the date of the receipt of the notice of default.
+  **(2)** The payee may suspend performance of construction work if the payer fails to make payment in accordance with a decision of an adjudicator rendered pursuant to section 20 within seven days after the decision is rendered or within such other time period as the adjudicator may order.

-  **(3)** Where a payee suspends performance of construction work, the payee may, by written notice to those persons to whom the payee provided notice of default under subsection (1), suspend payment to them.
+  **(3)** Where a payee commences and diligently continues adjudication, the payee may, by written notice to those persons to whom the payee provided notice of default under subsection (1), suspend payment to them.

   **(4)** Where a payee complies with subsections (1) to (3), the deadline for payment by the payee under this Act is extended to the earlier of